ryanongit04/webinarjam-coupon-and-trial/readme.md

 # WebinarJam Coupon & 30 Day Trial (May 2025) – 30% OFF + $1 Trial

-By Ryan | Last Updated: April 7, 2025
+By Ryan | Last Updated: May 3, 2025

 Running webinars can get expensive, especially if you're starting.
 But what if you could instantly save 30% on WebinarJam and try it free for 30 days?